JoshCap20/fantasy-football-points-ml/README.md

 Feature engineer includes creating rolling averages for each stats for each player over differing timeframes (last game, 4 games, season).

-Null data can be dropped, filled with mean or median easily in model_training.
-Default is to drop it.
+Null data is imputed with zeros by default, but this can be tweaked in `model_training.py`.